CWML/research-data-management-cheat-sheet/README.md

 #### Documentation
 Documentation can include any notes and annotations related to your research data that make your data understandable to others (as well as your future self).
 Maintaining accurate and useful documentation can make the difference between your data being reusable in future research senarios or not.

+Support at Yale:
-Take a look at this additional information about [Codebooks, Data Dictionaries & ReadMe Files](https://github.com/sauuyer/Med-Lib-Data-Classes/blob/master/data-documentation/research_data_documentation.pdf) and email medicaldata@yale.edu with any questions.
+* Take a look at this additional information about [Codebooks, Data Dictionaries & ReadMe Files](https://github.com/sauuyer/Med-Lib-Data-Classes/blob/master/data-documentation/research_data_documentation.pdf) and email medicaldata@yale.edu with any questions.

 #### Data Storage
 When choosing a data storage solution, you should think about how often you will be using this data, if others will need to access this data too, how much a data storage solution will cost, the level of risk associated with your data, the size of your data, and more.

+Support at Yale:
-[This interactive storage finder tool](https://storage-finder.yale.edu/) can help you navigate the various options available to you through Yale.
+* [This interactive storage finder tool](https://storage-finder.yale.edu/) can help you navigate the various options available to you through Yale.

 #### Data Security
 How can you know which software are cleared for moderate or high risk data?
 (And what are the classifications of moderate or high risk data?)
 [Check with Yale Information Security](https://cybersecurity.yale.edu/approved-services)